rsdoiel/antenna/journalism.md

 date: 2025-02-12, from: The Daily Bruin (UCLA Student Newspaper)

-A new matcha brand is mixing up Los Angeles&#8217; caffeine scene &#8211; and is now in Westwood.
+A new matcha brand is mixing up Los Angeles’ caffeine scene – and is now in Westwood.
 Ministry of Coffee added Nekohama matcha to its menu in October.

 <br>